Back to Basics Tour: Commercial performance

 After the United Kingdom leg, the Back to Basics Tour gained a huge number of tickets sold and revenue, with the tickets sold out in Dublin and Birmingham.
 Combined with the Belgium show, Billboard Boxscore calculated that the 9 shows garnered about $7.8 million.
 For the North America leg, although Billboard Boxscore did not calculate the attendance and gross for each date, the forty-one date run grossed a total of $28,921,000, with 391,700 tickets sold.
 After ten concerts held in Asia in early-July 2007, the Back to Basics Tour grossed $43,566,000, and became the second highest-grossing concert tour as of mid year 2007, only behind Justin Timberlake's FutureSex/LoveShow (with $52,187,000 grossed).
 The concert on July 6 in Taguig, Philippines, was attended by 30,000 people.

 Aguilera initially planned a six date tour for the Australian leg.
 Subsequently, all of the tickets for the six dates had been sold out, leading Aguilera to expand the tour for three more dates in Perth, Brisbane and Adelaide.
 Four other dates for Melbourne and Auckland (New Zealand) were also planned, but was cancelled due to Aguilera suffering flu virus.
 The Back to Basics Tour garnered a total of $48.1 million in 2007, becoming the highest-grossing concert tour by a female of the year.
 At the 2007 Billboard Touring Awards, the Back to Basics Tour received two nominations: "Breakthrough Act" and "Top Package".

 Broadcasts and recordings

-The show filmed at the Adelaide Entertainment Centre in Adelaide, Australia on July 17 and 18, 2007, entitled Back to Basics: Live and Down Under, was aired on VH1 at 10 PM on January 26, 2008.
-RCA Records released the DVD for sales on February 4, 2008.
+A concert film of the tour was produced.
+Filming took place in July 2007 across two shows at the Adelaide Entertainment Centre in Adelaide, Australia.
+The special, billed as Back to Basics: Live and Down Under, premiered on VH1 on January 26, 2008, followed by a physical DVD release on February 4.

-Setlist
+Set list

-The following set list was obtained from the concert held on November 30, 2006, at the Wembley Arena, in London, England.
-It does not represent all concerts from the duration of the tour.
+The following set list is adapted from the Back to Basics: Live and Down Under release.